 Also, servers execute same transactions and keep their data synchronized to eliminate any errors.
 As is it possible to imagine, this multi-node architecture cannot fully guarantee the respect of ACID properties and might sometimes issues with synchronisation with the possible result of a secondary node to become primary with not completely up-to-date copy of the data.

-The absence of constraints on the schema allows query to be executed faster and the need of expensive joins on the collections, but when it comes to execute complex queries NoSQL databases performance fall if they are not well configurated.
+The absence of constraints on the schema allows query to be executed faster and the need of expensive joins on the collections, but when it comes to execute complex queries NoSQL databases performance fall if they are not well configured.

 It is then important to provide a good configuration of the architecture in order make the most of the strengths of those databases.